VysotskiVadim/VysotskiVadim.blog/index.md

 layout: home
 ---
 Hi.
-You're reading the personal blog of Vadzim Vysotski, a Belarusian software engineer from Gdańsk(Poland).
+You're reading a personal blog of Vadzim Vysotski, a Belarusian software engineer from Gdańsk(Poland).
 I stand with Ukraine 🇺🇦